 Design agency Hemisphere approached us to work with them on an extensive branding project for the Royal Manchester Children’s Hospital.
 Their idea to rework and improve the children’s experience of their time in hospital involved an alien race called the Queezies.
-Read their story here.
-Our story however, involved giving the Queezies the ability to communicate through the written word.
+We were asked to give the Queezies the ability to communicate through the written word.

 As the Queezies infiltrate the hospital and children’s wards they speak and scribble in English across the walls [fig 3].
 Creating a type style to do this required an approach akin to Method Acting.
 Illustrator Nick Hamilton visualised the Queezies and continued to create all the illustrations.
 As the Queezies developed it became easier to understand how they might make marks and how these marks might appear.

 Considering the Queezies are an alien race it’s logical that they wouldn’t construct written characters the way we do.
 So to discover how they might interpret and write an English letter, we had to look closely at their own writing system.
 By understanding how they write their own language, it would suggest how they could write our letters.
 The problem was that their own language, Queezoid, didn’t exist.
 So the first part of our work involved creating their script.

 Reviewing different writing systems from around the world offered a rich source of inspiration, and through studying these, an idea of what Queezoid could look like began to take shape.
 Syllabary scripts such as Pollard appear machine-like and perhaps alien, also the repeat patterning of a syllabic script does impart a mathematical and engineered feel, which was worth exploring [fig 4].
 From this developed the idea that geometry is core to the Queezie cultural history, as well as the development of their script.